Robert Montgomery (actor): Career

 Montgomery settled in New York City to try his hand at writing and acting.
 He established a stage career, and became popular enough to turn down an offer to appear opposite Vilma Bánky in the film This Is Heaven (1929).
 Sharing a stage with George Cukor gave him an entry to Hollywood and a contract with Metro-Goldwyn-Mayer, where he debuted in So This Is College (also 1929).
 One writer claimed that Montgomery was able to establish himself because he "proceeded with confidence, agreeable with everyone, eager and willing to take suggestions".
-However, author Scott Eyman wrote in 1997 he had an "off-screen reputation as one of the chilliest, most pompous actors ever to find his way to Hollywood."
+However, he also was said to be regarded by some as chilly or pompous "off-screen."

 During the production of So This Is College, Montgomery learned from and questioned crew members from several departments, including sound crew, electricians, set designers, camera crew, and film editors.
 In a later interview, he confessed, "it showed [him] that making a motion picture is a great co-operative project."
 So This Is College gained him attention as Hollywood's latest newcomer, and he was put in one production after another, his popularity growing steadily.

 Montgomery initially played exclusively in comedy roles; his first dramatic role was in The Big House (1930).
 MGM was initially reluctant to assign him the role, until "his earnestness, and his convincing arguments, with demonstrations of how he would play the character" won him the assignment.
 From The Big House on, he was in constant demand.
 He appeared as Greta Garbo's romantic interest in Inspiration (1930).

 Norma Shearer chose him to star opposite her in The Divorcee (1930), Strangers May Kiss (1931), and Private Lives (1931), which led him to stardom.
 In 1932, Montgomery starred opposite Tallulah Bankhead in Faithless, though the film was not a success.
 During this time, Montgomery appeared in the original pre-Code film version of When Ladies Meet (1933), which starred Ann Harding and Myrna Loy.
 In 1935, Montgomery became president of the Screen Actors Guild, and was elected again in 1946.
 Montgomery played a psychopathic murderer in the thriller Night Must Fall (1937), for which he was nominated for the Academy Award for Best Actor.

 After World War II began in Europe in September 1939, and while the United States was still officially neutral, Montgomery enlisted in London for the American Field Service and drove ambulances in France until the Dunkirk evacuation.
 He then returned to Hollywood and addressed a massive rally on the MGM lot for the American Red Cross in July 1940.